Vegan Peanut Butter Balls

 - Transfer the finished balls to a sealed container or freezer bag.

-Following these steps can help streamline the process of making your vegan peanut butter truffles so you can share them with others even faster.
+Following these steps can help streamline the process of making your vegan peanut butter truffles, allowing you to share them with others even faster.

 Frequently-Asked Questions